 The prize is awarded by an expert panel of judges.
 The winner, announced at the annual SRI Conference, receives $5,000.
 Papers are judged on their:

 The Moskowitz Prize is named for Milton Moskowitz, one of the first investigators to publish comparisons of the financial performance of screened and unscreened portfolios, including "The 100 Best Companies to Work for in America."
-Sponsors include Calvert Group, First Affirmative Financial Network, Nelson Capital Management, Neuberger Berman, Rockefeller and Co., and Trillium Asset Management.
+Sponsors include Calvert Group, First Affirmative Financial Network, Nelson Capital Management, Neuberger Berman and Trillium Asset Management.

 Submission information for the 2017 Moskowitz Prize will be posted here in April.